TomVincentUK/snompy/docs/guide/bulk_fdm.rst

    )
    ax.legend()

-This shows the expected response, that the effective polarisability decays with distance from the sample.
+This shows the expected response, that the effective polarizability decays with distance from the sample.

 Using reflection coefficient